joshbegley/nyt-latest/README.md

 https://nytimes.com/video/us/politics/100000007997286/milley-trump-pelosi-china-call-nuclear-weapons.html?searchResultPosition=1

 **MacArthur Foundation Announces 2021 ‘Genius’ Grant Winners**\
 `This year’s 25 winners include Ibram X. Kendi, who wrote “How to Be an Antiracist,” the poet Hanif Abdurraqib and the writer and curator Nicole Fleetwood.
-The awards comes with prestige — and $625,000.`\
+The awards come with prestige — and $625,000.`\
 https://nytimes.com/2021/09/28/arts/macarthur-foundation-announces-2021-genius-grant-winners.html?searchResultPosition=2

 **The Magic of Missoni**\